KellerJordan/cifar10-zoo/airbench_ablations/scaling/README.md

 # Scaling

-We develop a variant of airbench optimized for time-to-96%.
+We develop a variant of airbench which reaches 96% accuracy (>= full ResNet-18 training).
-This is a much harder target which ends up requiring 20x more compute.
+This is a harder target which ends up requiring 20x more compute.

 | Script | Description | Time | PFLOPs | Epochs |
 | - | - | - | - | - |